KatyBrown/plot_phylo/man/pages/detailed.md

 # Detailed Example
 This detailed example shows how `plot_phylo` can be combined with matplotlib and basic Python to draw complex plots.

+To run this example, please execute the code in the root directory for plot_phylo.
+It will output a single image file, `detailed_example.png`.

 ```
+import plot_phylo
+import matplotlib.pyplot as plt

 # Build the blank figure
 f = plt.figure(figsize=(15, 10))
 ax = plt.subplot(1, 1, 1)